smitsohu/rof/README.md

 # rofairy
 rofairy is a small proof-of-concept, to showcase how administrative tools that necessitate write permission can be used seamlessly in a read-only root filesystem.

 Unlike previous approaches, rofairy allows the read-only restriction to be lifted only as necessary and only for the wrapped application, while all other processes in the system continue to operate within a read-only environment.
-In particular, this approach resolves [potential][2] [issues][1] that arise when read-write filesystems are remounted back as read-only.
+This approach circumvents [potential][2] [issues][1] that arise when read-write filesystems are remounted back as read-only.

 Notably, rofairy enables traditional package managers like `apt` to function when core system partitions like /boot or /usr are in a read-only state.